 Emotions often run high during the divorce process, which means it’s easy to become frustrated or agitated when dealing with your former partner.
 It’s important to remember, however, that your children still deserve to live the best lives possible.
 Child support is designed to ensure that your kids are still able to continue with their normal activities, such as sports or piano lessons, and to receive the care they need to be their best.

 If you have questions or concerns about parenting plans or parenting time, it’s important to consult with a divorce attorney in St. Clair County who can offer you guidance, assistance, and leadership during this time.
-Your attorney understands the complicated process of divorce and can assist you along the way, so reach out and schedule an appointment.
+An attorney understands the complicated process of divorce and can assist you along the way, so reach out and schedule an appointment.
 Your attorney wants to help you have the best experience possible when it comes to understanding child support payments and divorce.